 - You can’t spontaneously stop to take photos.

 Is it Safe to Hitchhike in New Zealand?

 Most stories you’ll hear of hitchhiking in New Zealand are positive ones.
-Only about one or two bad incidents are reported in the national media per year, for instance, there are only 1.5 homicides per year involving unprovoked attacks on strangers.
+Only about one or two bad incidents are reported in the national media per year, for instance, there are only 1.5 homicides per year in New Zealand involving unprovoked attacks on strangers.
 (Yep, most violence in New Zealand is kept within the family… Sad, but true.)

 Unlike in many other countries, it is legal to hitchhike in New Zealand and is therefore very common practice.

 For more information on staying safe in New Zealand, check out Is New Zealand Safe?

 Be a savvy hitchhiker and increase your safety by following these tips:

 - Engage in conversation before you jump in the car.
 If your instinct tells you something is not right, then simply wait for the next car.
 (Don’t be afraid to offend people; you’ll never see them again)

 - If you start to feel uncomfortable with the driver, whether they are bad at driving, seem like they want to chop you into little pieces, or are a bit “sleazy”, then ask to be dropped off immediately.
 Come up with an excuse if you have to.

 - Text the vehicle registration number to a trusted contact while hitchhiking.
 Stay in touch with this friend throughout the journey and make the driver aware of that.